Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media: Robustness analyses

 To test the robustness of the main results (Fig.~\ref{fig:effect_of_phi}C) with respect to the sample size used to construct the contact network, all simulations were rerun after generating contact networks based on the different sampling percentages between 0.01\% and 10\%.
 Fig.~\ref{fig:relative_increase} shows the relative increase in the percentage of the population that becomes infected as a function of the linear threshold $\phi$, using the best-case scenario in which the fewest nodes in the network are misinformed as the baseline.
 We observe a substantial decrease in the effect of misinformation as the sampling size grows to 1\%.
 However, sample sizes above 1\% return nearly identical results.
 We conclude that using a sample size of 10\% (as reported in the main text) is sufficient to rule out any size-induced bias.

-We also investigate the impact of the contact network density ($\bar{k}$) on infection dynamics, as illustrated in Fig.~\ref{fig:avg_degree} for $5 \le \bar{k} \le 25$.
+Fig.~\ref{fig:avg_degree} illustrates the impact of the contact network density ($\bar{k}$) on infection dynamics, for $5 \le \bar{k} \le 25$.
 We consider this range because $\bar{k}=25$ represents pre-pandemic daily social contacts while $\bar{k}=5$ represents COVID-19 lockdown conditions\cite{LiuSocialContactPatterns}.
 As expected, Fig.~\ref{fig:avg_degree}(a) demonstrates that higher $\bar{k}$ leads to increased infections through the population, since the higher contact density provides more opportunities for transmission.
 But while a larger percentage of the overall population is infected, the relative effect of misinformed individuals decreases.
 This is because, at higher $\bar{k}$ values, the infected population is already substantial even in the low-misinformation ($\phi=20$) baseline.
 The combined effect of these two opposing trends, as shown in Fig.~\ref{fig:avg_degree}(b), is that the additional percentage of infected individuals relative to the $\phi=20$ scenario reaches a maximum for some intermediate $\bar{k}$.
-Fig.~\ref{fig:avg_degree}(b) also shows that, consistent with our primary findings, larger $\phi$ (misinformed resilience) results in a smaller infected population.
-In our main analysis we focus on $\bar{k}=25$ and model an effective reduction of contacts, resulting for example from social distancing or lockdowns, by decreasing the $p$ parameter.
+Fig.~\ref{fig:avg_degree}(b) also shows that, consistent with our primary findings, increasing $\phi$ (misinformed resilience) decreases the infected population.
+In our main analysis we focus on $\bar{k}=25$ and model an effective reduction of contacts by decreasing the $p$ parameter.